 There would be little migration if living conditions in the third world were improved, but when people do move, it “should never be an act of desperation” and must be “safe, orderly, and regular.”
 The conclusion being that developed countries should make migration easier and also eliminate the conditions that cause it.
 The responsibility for all of this falls on us – the developed world, the west, Europe – call it what you will.

 This is the how the world’s elites perceive the issue of borders and migration.
-Whether you believe this perception is founded in malice or ignorance is irrelevant, what matters is that it is the consensus among those in power.
+Whether you believe this perception is founded in malice or ignorance is irrelevant, what matters is that it is the consensus.

 I believe this to be an incredibly dangerous view, because it refuses to take into account the wider picture.
 A borderless world could in theory exist, but it could never succeed.
 Within the space of a few decades if not a few years, the global engine of innovation and income would cease.
-Economically speaking, the effects of migration have already strained the budgets of many European nations, and that is while they’re still 80-90% ethnically and culturally homogeneous.
+Economically speaking, the effects of migration have already strained the budgets of many European nations, and that is with only low levels of migration relative to what could be possible.

 Of course, some migration can be economically and scientifically beneficial, especially if it is confined to educated migrants or those with exceptional potential.
 However in doing so, you pilfer the best of the undeveloped world and remove from those countries the agents of change that might improve them – leading to more migration in the long-term.

 As of now, they would ask us not only to increase migration, but also to spend more on foreign aid.
 If that is the case, then it would seem we are destined to eternal austerity in order to fund such conditions.